27m/nftlistmaker/README.md

 NFT List Maker is a very simple python script used to make NFT Lists for tradebots. (ex.
 OTB, Gear5 and Vector)

+It is compatible with Windows and Linux.
+For any compatibility problems, open an issue.

 It relies on the [Rolimon's Item API](https://www.rolimons.com/itemapi/itemdetails) to fetch details of every single limited item on the catalog.

 ## What is a NFT list?